White-bellied parrot: Distribution and habitat

-All three subspecies of the white-bellied parrot inhabit humid tropical forest, both terra firme and várzea.
+All three subspecies of the white-bellied parrot inhabit humid tropical forests, both terra firme and várzea.
 They seem to prefer the forest's edges and openings in it to the closed interior.
 The nominate subspecies is also found in small numbers in drier forests at the southern reaches of its range.

 Behavior

 Movement

 Nothing is known about the white-bellied parrot's movement patterns, if any.

 Feeding

 Little is known about the white-bellied parrot's foraging technique or diet, though the latter includes fruits of trees and palms and also flowers.

 Breeding

 The nominate subspecies of the white-bellied parrot nests between November and January; P. l. xanthomerius is thought to nest between August and December.
 Both nest in tree cavities.
 Their clutch size appears to be two to four eggs.
 Nothing further is known about their breeding biology.
 Nothing is known about that of P. l. xanthurus, though it is assumed to be essentially the same as that of the other two subspecies.